-In this section you will find details of upcoming events and feedback and summaries from past events.
+In this section you will find details of past events, feedback and summaries.

 We are stronger together than we are alone.
 Organisations working collectively are a more powerful agent for change and we need to draw on our collective strength to make a real difference to the lives of the people we all serve.